 - Food sensitivities

 The symptoms of leaky gut could be mistaken for many other gastrointestinal concerns.
-Many concerns that seem to be completely unrelated may actually have an association with leaky gut syndrome and these may include joint pains, chronic fatigue, fibromyalgia and even depression.
+Many concerns that seem to be completely unrelated may actually have an association with leaky gut syndrome and these may include joint pains, chronic fatigue syndrome, fibromyalgia and even depression.

 What causes leaky gut syndrome?